Akaalis-code/y_compendium/y_check_later.md

                      But rethink the same thing when there are only certain curvy roads that you can take in a particular direction in 2D

     contentious - causing or likely to cause an argument; controversial

+    STOCHASTIC - involving or characterized by a random probability distribution or pattern.
+It implies an element of chance or randomness, where outcomes are not entirely predictable but can be analyzed statistically
 ---------------------------------------- English -- End ---------------------------------------------------------